 You have a legal right to object at any time to: (i) use of your Personal Data for direct marketing purposes; and (ii) processing of your Personal Data which is based on our legitimate interests, unless there are compelling legitimate grounds for our continued processing.

-This Notice is issued by New Horizons (Careers) Limited with the trading name of “New Horizons” (together “New Horizons”, “we”, “us” and “our”) and is addressed to anyone in the European Union who is using, or has access to New Horizons services or website (together, “you”, “your”).
+This Notice is issued by Online Trading Limited with the trading name of “New Horizons” (together “New Horizons”, “we”, “us” and “our”) and is addressed to anyone in the European Union who is using, or has access to New Horizons services or website (together, “you”, “your”).

-New Horizons is a limited company registered in England under company number 3008741.
-Our registered office is Chancery House, 199 Silbury Boulevard, Central Milton Keynes MK9 1JL and our trading address is 3 Great James Street, London WC1N 3DB.
+Online Trading is a limited company registered in England under company number 3008741.
+Our registered office is Chancery House, 199 Silbury Boulevard, Central Milton Keynes MK9 1JL and our trading address is Summit House, 12 Red Lion Square, London WC1R 4HQ.
 Our VAT number is 653 3100 74.